 According to a new set of definitions endorsed by American College of Obstetricians and Gynecologists, pregnancy is not full term until 39 weeks.

 This represents an important shift from the old understanding under which pregnancy was considered full-term by week 37.
 Currently, experts believe that you should do everything to make it to your due date and, ideally, deliver it naturally.

 Why change the definitions?

-This change became necessary because elective deliveries performed before 39 weeks without a medical reason consistently result in greater risks of health problems for #baby .
+This change became necessary because elective deliveries performed before 39 weeks without a medical reason consistently result in greater risks of health problems for Your Baby .
 The risks include problems with breathing and issues of brain development.
 Because these risks are not widely understood, the rate of early delivery has risen as births are scheduled for reasons of health-care provider’s convenience or old traditional beliefs.

 The new way of counting

 As a result of these findings, experts now don’t consider babies term until 39 weeks.
 Infants born during weeks 37 and 38 are considered early term.
 Babies born week 41 are late term and after week 42 and beyond are post-term.

 Be patient and don’t plan